arvind02/magick_filter/README.md

 # MagickFilter

 This Gem is an attempt to build Ruby Gem and release it to [rubygems.org](https://rubygems.org).
-If you want to convert your photo with some cool filters, you are at right place.
+If you want to convert your photo with some cool filters or wants to add frame with different colors, you are at right place.
+Latest version of this gem allows you to add frame to existing photo.
 This Gem is in early stage.
 I'll keep on adding some more filters and features with time.

 This Gem is based on [Image Magick](http://www.imagemagick.org/Usage/), So please make sure that you have image magick installed on your system.

 ## Installation